jaegertracing/jaeger-client-node/README.md

     // Provide username and password if authentication is enabled in the Collector
     // username: '',
     // password: '',
-  },
+    // agentHost: 'only ip address of jaeger agent, no port , no http://',
+    // agentPort: //Optional as auto set by Jaeger Thrift
+                  //Only set if different than compact(6831), binary(6832) },
 };
 var options = {